 If you wish to apply Visual Effects to your video background on Google Meet, you will have to first install the Visual Effects Chrome extension on your browser.

-To do that, open this Visual Effects Chrome extension page on Google Chrome and when you do, click on the ‘Add to Chrome’ button on the right side of the extension name.
+To do that, open this Visual Effects Chrome extension page on Google Chrome or Microsoft Edge and when you do, click on the ‘Add to Chrome’ button on the right side of the extension name.
 Confirm the installation by clicking on the ‘Add extension’ button that appears as a pop-up dialog.

 You can now go over to your meeting screen on Google Meet to start using the extension.
 All the visual effects can now be applied by going into the meeting screen, hovering over the left edge, and then selecting the effect that works best for you.